statpascal/phoenix-cart/readme.md

 The cart uses an opening book that may contain up to 20000 positions, with up to 20 moves for each position (the actual move is picked randomly).
-A minimal book is stored in the file book/opening.txt: it consists of lines with moves in coordinate notation and optional comment lines starting with #:
+A simple example is stored in the file book/opening.txt: the file consists of lines with moves in coordinate notation and optional comment lines starting with #:

     # Four knights